Death toll from heavy Japan snow hits 30

-TOKYO: Unusually heavy snow in Japan has been blamed for 30 deaths in the past two weeks, officials said on Tuesday (Feb 3), including a 91-year-old woman found under a 3m pile outside her home.
+TOKYO: Unusually heavy snow in Japan has been blamed for the death of 30 people in the past two weeks, officials said on Tuesday (Feb 3), including a 91-year-old woman found under a 3m pile outside her home.

 The central government has deployed troops to help residents in Aomori, the heaviest-hit region where as much as 4.5m of snow remains on the ground in remote areas.